Nearly stalled, Florence besieges Carolinas with floodwaters

 After reaching a terrifying Category 4 peak of 140 mph (225 kph) earlier in the week, Florence made landfall as a Category 1 hurricane at 7:15 a.m. at Wrightsville Beach, a few miles (kilometers) east of Wilmington and not far from the South Carolina line.
 It came ashore along a mostly boarded-up, emptied-out stretch of coastline.

-Florence was downgraded to a tropical storm later, its winds weakened to 70 mph (112 kph) as it moved forward at 3 mph (6 kph) about 15 miles (25 kilometers) north of Myrtle Beach, South Carolina.
+Florence was downgraded to a tropical storm later, its winds weakened to 65 mph (100 kph) as it moved forward at 5 mph (7 kph) about 15 miles (25 kilometers) west northwest of Myrtle Beach, South Carolina.

 But it was clear that this was really about the water, not the wind.
 Morehead City, North Carolina, had received 23 inches (58 centimeters) of rain by Friday night with more torrents on the way.